Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Vector Observation Space: Feature Vectors

 For agents using a continuous state space, you create a feature vector to represent the agent's observation at each step of the simulation.
-The Brain class calls the `CollectObservations()` method of each of its Agents.
+The Policy class calls the `CollectObservations()` method of each Agent.
 Your implementation of this function must call `AddVectorObs` to add vector observations.